What's new?2-28-15 Shock Shop is retired! Learn more on the About page.

 Shock Shop customers have won numerous series and national championships and always find a significant improvement in lap times with properly tuned shocks.
 By utilizing the shock absorbers to help minimize tire force variation, higher cornering speeds and ability to get power down earlier coming out of corners results in faster lap times.
 In some racing series it may be necessary to utilize the shocks to control the sprung mass weight transfer to achieve a needed handling characteristic but this should be used as little as possible.
 In either case, proper shock tuning makes a big difference!

-Shock shop maintains a significant inventory of Hyperco products.
+Shock Shop was proud to represent Hyperco products for many years.
 The Hyperco product line includes suspension coils (Hypercoils), Hydraulic load centering spring perches, helper springs and Composite Leaf Springs.
 Hyperco specializes in the development and optimization of these products for the motor racing industry.
 Hyperco components are utilized by championship winning teams world wide- NASCAR Nextel Cup, Formula One, Indy Racing League, SCCA, NASCAR Busch series, NASCAR Craftsman Truck Series, Grass Roots Oval Track, Endurance Sports Cars, Off Road, Motorcycles "Hyperco components are a part of winning from Late Models to Nextel Cup"...Formula Ford to Formula One, (Hypercoils have been utilized by every Indianapolis 500 winner since 1964).

 Race Car Engineering